Getting Started with Social Media - A Guide and Resource List

 • Answer questions in the networks that you discovered above.
 Whether it be a Facebook group or on Twitter, a discussion forum or a mailing list, be helpful to others and that will build your presence

 • Develop a following on the various social networks.
 While social media is more than just a popularity contest, it’s important to have a respectable following so that when people view your LinkedIn, Facebook, Twitter profiles (or wherever you decide to join) that people see others are interested.
 This is often referred to as social proof.
-Additionally, when you begin sharing on these sites, if no one is connected to you then few will be reading. generally, the more followers, the more amplification for your message More on this topic at Dosh Dosh…
+Additionally, when you begin sharing on these sites, if no one is connected to you then few will be reading.
+Generally, the more followers, the more amplification for your message More on this topic at Dosh Dosh…

 Step 3.
 Create, Share, And Build Your Presence